mir-one/localfarm/contributing.md

 We welcome contributions, but request you to follow these guidelines.

 This project adheres to the [Contributor Covenant 1.4](code-of-conduct.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [asep@tanibox.com](mailto:asep@tanibox.com).
+Please report unacceptable behavior to [dao@mir.one](mailto:dao@mir.one).

 ## Raising Issues